Skythinker616/gpt-assistant-android/README_en.md

 - **Using the Chatanywhere forwarding service** (recommended for use in China)

    Chatanywhere provides free and paid OpenAI API forwarding services.
-The free service currently limits the call frequency to `gpt-3.5-turbo` model to no more than **60 requests/hour/IP & Key**.
+The free service currently limits the call frequency to `gpt-3.5-turbo` model to no more than **100 requests/day/IP&Key**.
 The paid service has no limitations.
 Users can refer to their [project homepage](https://github.com/chatanywhere/GPT_API_free) to obtain the address and key and fill in the settings.

 - **Using the official service**